 Do you have some ridiculous habits that no matter how hard you try to break, you just can’t?
 You are not alone.
-My list is long and time is short so I have gathered my top ten.
+My idiosyncrasies are inexplicable.
+Since my list is long and time is short, I have listed my top ten.
 They are in no particular order.

 #1.
 Saying “um, ah, or like,” as I tell a story